 The client software and server both send each other a cryptographically signed ping packet every 10 seconds to inform the other side that they are active/alive.
 If the client doesn't receive this ping packet (or any other data) from the server for longer than 120 seconds it assumes the server is no longer available and disconnects.
 This happens because the ping packets are being either lost or blocked on the path between your device and the server.
 This could be a software or hardware router filtering these packets or an unreliable Internet connection which is causing packet loss.

 - Change the port of the VPN protocol you use to connect, see how to change ports and protocols.

-- Try WireGuard VPN protocol - available in all of our native apps for macOS, iOS, Windows & Android.
-If you use a Linux-based system, see our setup guide here.
+- Try WireGuard VPN protocol - available in all of our native apps for macOS, iOS, Windows, Linux & Android.

 - Try IPSec with IKEv2 VPN protocol.
 Setup guides can be found here.

 - Try connecting to a different server, there may be an issue between your device and the server.

 - If you are connecting from a location where you think your connection may be censored, try enabling obfsproxy from within the IVPN client.
 See how to enable obfsproxy.
 Instructions for Linux users are available here.

 - Try connecting from another device to see if the issue is with the device.
 We support a large range of devices, see our setup guides.